-These intrusive units of the Ophiolites Group are composed by a suite of homogeneous gabbro, plagiogranite, diorite and dolerite assemblage (Fig. 2.1 and 2.2).
+These intrusive units of the Ophiolite Group are composed by a suite of homogeneous gabbro, plagiogranite and dolerite assemblage (Fig. 2.1 and 2.2).
 These intrusive rocks (maximum thickness ~ 60 m, in South Andaman) are intermingled with, and locally intrude, the layered ultramafic-mafic rocks.
-Unlike normal oceanic crust ophiolites the ophiolites of Andamans do not contain sheeted dykes in the sequence.
-However, a few thin dykes of basalt and dolerite are found intruding into the plagiogranite-diorite unit in South Andaman (Fig. 2.3d).
+Unlike normal oceanic crust ophiolites, the ophiolites of Andaman Islands do not contain sheeted dykes in the sequence.
+However, a few thin dykes of basalt and dolerite are found intruding into the plagiogranite-diorite units in South Andaman (Fig. 2.2d).